fbarszczewski/SpecSniffer/readme.md

 # Overall Description
-Program created for needs in my workplace in refubrish process.
-Its main purpose is to check hardware specification of Windows based devices, basic diagnostics, installing drivers and saving hardware info of device in database.
+This program was created because of the need for a tool that would quickly present the specifications, give the ability to perform basic equipment diagnostics and inventory this data about the equipment in the database.

 ## Hardware Specification
-All hardware data is gained by querying through Windows Management Instrumentation (WMI) classes.
-In some cases like when getting hard drive S.M.A.R.T data Windows require administrator privileges.
-That's why by default this program is runned 'as admin...'.
+All hardware data are collected by querying through Windows Management Instrumentation (WMI) classes.
+In some cases like getting hard drive S.M.A.R.T data Windows require administrator privileges.
+For this reason, by default  it runs with admin privilege's.

 ## Diagnostics
-By using this app You can perform some basic diagnostics of device.
+By using this app You can perform some basic diagnostics of device running on Windows 10.
 #### S.M.A.R.T Check
 If hard drive connected to device have rellocated sectors program will inform user by displaying explamation mark near coruppted hdd.
 #### Screen Test